Dr-newbie/SPAM/README.md

    - Merges attended features and reconstructs gene expression with a **ZINB decoder**

 3. **Inference**
-   - Uses the finetuned model to predict gene expression for new sections
+   - Uses the finetuned model with biological context to predict gene expression for new sections
    - Saves results (predicted expression, evaluation, plots, etc.)

 ---